Gambling and Betting in Armenia From a Legal Perspective

 Regulatory Authorities in Gambling and Betting in Armenia

 The RA State Revenue Committee is responsible for overseeing the operations of lotteries, gambling, online gambling, and casinos.
-Regarding the licensing procedure within this domain, the Ministry of Finance of the Republic of Armenia serves as the authorized body.
+Regarding the licensing procedure within this domain, the Ministry of Economy of the Republic of Armenia serves as the authorized body.

 Tax Obligations for Entities Involved in Gambling and Betting